ansible-community/ansible-vault/README.md

 ![](https://travis-ci.org/brianshumate/ansible-vault.svg?branch=master)

-This Ansible role performs a basic [Vault](https://vault.io/) installation, including filesystem structure, example configuration, and Vault UI installation.
+This Ansible role performs a basic [Vault](https://vault.io/) installation, including filesystem structure and example configuration.

-It can also bootstrap a minimal development or evaluation cluster of 3 server agents running in a Vagrant and VirtualBox based environment.
+It can also bootstrap a minimal development or evaluation server in a Vagrant and VirtualBox based environment.
 See [README_VAGRANT.md](https://github.com/brianshumate/ansible-vault/blob/master/examples/README_VAGRANT.md) and the associated [Vagrantfile](https://github.com/brianshumate/ansible-vault/blob/master/examples/Vagrantfile) for more details about the developer mode setup.

 ## Requirements